jmcfarlane/chula/apps/docs/rst/getting_started/index.rst

   |           `-- home.py
   `-- webserver

-In the list of files there is a Python package_ named *example* that holds the entire application.
+In the list of files above there is a Python package_ named ``example`` that holds the entire application.
 Inside it there are two controllers, a configuration, and a webserver.
 The webserver is not specific to Chula really, but rather a quick and dirty way to launch a Chula application without needing a webserver installed and configured.
 Technically speaking this is all you need to run a Chula application.

 Run your first Chula application
 ++++++++++++++++++++++++++++++++